Ting Internet in North Carolina

 Ting Internet, a division of Tucows Inc., is a community-focused fiber-to-the-home provider that builds dedicated fiber networks in select towns across the United States.
 Known for exceptional customer service and symmetrical speeds, Ting partners directly with local communities to bring next-generation connectivity.

-North Carolina is one of Ting Internet's signature markets, with the company building fiber networks in communities across the state including towns in the Charlotte-Raleigh corridor and Research Triangle area.
+North Carolina is one of Ting Internet's signature markets, with the company building fiber networks in communities across the state including towns in the Charlotte-Raleigh corridor.
+Research Triangle area.
 North Carolina's position as a technology and research hub makes it a natural fit for Ting's community-first fiber model.

 Ting builds purpose-built fiber networks from the ground up in each community it serves, ensuring every connected home receives a dedicated fiber line with no shared bandwidth.
-For North Carolina residents, this means access to community-first approach with symmetrical gigabit speeds and consistently top-rated customer satisfaction, backed by a network that continues to improve as the company invests in infrastructure across the state's Southeast communities.
+For North Carolina residents, this means access to community-first approach with symmetrical gigabit speeds.
+Consistently top-rated customer satisfaction, backed by a network that continues to improve as the company invests in infrastructure across the state's Southeast communities.

 Ting Internet in North Carolina Plans